Ángel Botello

-Ángel Botello (June 20, 1913 – November 11, 1986) was a Spanish-Puerto Rican painter, sculptor and graphic artist.
+Ángel Botello (June 20, 1913 – November 11, 1986), full name Ángel Botello y Barros, was a Spanish-Puerto Rican painter, sculptor and graphic artist.
 He was dubbed "The Caribbean Gauguin" for his use of bold colors and depictions of island life.
 Botello is considered one of the greatest Latin American post-modern artists and recognition and demand for his artwork continues to grow today, fetching unprecedented auction prices.

 Ángel Botello never attached to any particular artistic school or movement and was a protean artist: he developed his own artistic style.
 Botello was a versatile and many-sided artist who worked in all artistic media at his reach: oil paintings, drawing, printmaking, bronze sculptures, wood carving, photography and mosaics.

 Life and work

 Ángel Botello was born in the small town of Cangas do Morrazo in Galicia, in the northwestern region of Spain.
 Botello was one of six children (four girls and two boys) of Ángel Botello y Suárez, a businessman in the fish canning industry and Bonis Barros y del Amo.
 Botello's father died in 1918 after contracting the Spanish influenza.
 In the 1920s and, after the bankruptcy of the family business, his mother and siblings moved to Bordeaux, France, and lived there until 1935.
 While in France, Botello's mother wanted Ángel to become a farmer but he wanted to be an architect.
 In France, architecture is considered a fine art rather than a science and students must take art courses.
 Botello and his younger brother Manuel studied during four years at the École des Beaux-Arts, from which they graduated with honors and where they excelled in drawing, painting and modeling.

 In 1935 Botello returned to Spain where he applied and was accepted with a scholarship at the School of Art of the San Fernando Academy in Madrid.
-The few paintings that remain of the young Botello's work in France and Spain reflect an immediate break from his strictly academic training to the impressionist and post-impressionist concepts and techniques that shaped his development.
+The few paintings that remain of the young Botello's work in France and Spain reflect an immediate break from his strictly academic training to the Impressionist and Post-Impressionist concepts and techniques that shaped his development.

 The Spanish Civil War started in 1936, which made him leave his studies and join the Republican Army as a cartographer.
 He fought in the Spanish Civil War together with his brother Manuel, who died in the war field.
 In 1939, the Spanish Civil War ended with a victory for General Francisco Franco which made it impossible to stay in Spain, Botello eventually returned to France to meet with his family who were in a refugee camp.